mfernandagf/fieloprp/doc/UC-PRP-0001-Create an Invoice Item.md

    4. End of flow

 ##### 17. The administrator tries to edit the Invoice Item with invalid values (step 7 of the basic flow)
+   1. The system verifies that the status of the related Invoice is Pending
-   1. The system verifies that the Quantity or Unit Price fields are updated with 0 (zero) and The Total Price is updated with a valid value
+   2. The system verifies that the Quantity or Unit Price fields are updated with 0 (zero) and The Total Price is updated with a valid value
-   2. The system displays an error message
+   3. The system displays an error message
-   3. End of flow
+   4. End of flow

 ##### 18. The administrator deletes an Invoice Item (step 7 of the basic flow)
    1. The administrator selects the option to Delete the Invoice Item